Team

 Adam is a seasoned clinician with close to 20 years of experience.
 He has worked extensively with individuals who have experienced trauma, substance use disorders, sexually acting out behaviors and a variety of mental health issues.
 Preferred modalities include: Rational Emotive Behavioral Therapy, Modern psychoanalytic practice and Trauma Informed CBT.
 Adam works full-time in healthcare leadership and maintains a part-time caseload of clients.

-Sara received her Bachelor of Science degree in Psychology from Grand Canyon University and Capella University with her Master of Science in Counseling.
+Sara received her Bachelor of Science degree in Psychology from Grand Canyon University in 2019 and her Master of Science in Clinical Mental Health Counseling from Capella University in 2022.
 She works from person-centered and strengths-based perspectives and believes that mind, body, spirit, and self-compassion are integral parts of well-being.
-She has completed trainings in Dialectical Behavioral Therapy (DBT), Solution-Focused Brief Therapy (SFBT), and Polyvagal Theory.
-Sara works to create a safe, empowering, inclusive, and healing environment for all of her clients.
+She has received trainings in Dialectical Behavior Therapy (DBT), Solution-Focused Brief Therapy (SFBT), Polyvagal Theory, Eye Movement Desensitization and Reprocessing (EMDR), and ADHD treatment.
+She works to foster a safe, empowering, inclusive, and healing environment for all of her clients.
+She works with clients ages 14 +, and she has a passion for working with the LGTBQIA + community, as well as those who experience OCD, ADHD and other forms of neurodiversity, trauma, codependency, attachment and relationship issues, and those who experience issues with executive functioning.
+She also co-facilitates the Teen LGTBQ Group with Daniel Guardado, LMSW.

 Psychotherapist